obiyoag/track_contents/track2.md

 {% include figure.liquid loading="eager" path="/assets/img/lascarqs2.png" class="img-fluid" zoomable=true caption="Figure 2." %}
 The target of this track is to automatically segment LA cavity and quantify LA scars from LGE MRI (see Fig. 2).
 The track will provide 200+ LGE MRIs globally, i.e., from multiple imaging centers around the world, for developing novel algorithms that can quantify or segment LA cavity and scars.
 The track presents an open and fair platform for various research groups to test and validate their methods on these datasets acquired from the clinical environment.
 To ensure data privacy, the platform will enable remote training and testing on the dataset from different centers in local and the dataset can keep invisible.

-The best work will be selected with awards, similar to LAScarQS 2022.
-A work is assessed based on the novelty of the methodologies, quality of the manuscript, presentation of their paper as well as the test results.

 The selected papers will be published in our proceedings (see previous proceedings).

 Topics may cover (not exclusively):